Old Loyne Bridge: Early history

 The existence of the bridge was mentioned in an official document as far back as 1216 in the reign of King John of England.
 It was then a wooden bridge and the Abbot of Furness was made liable to provide timber for its upkeep.

+Notwithstanding the Abbot having some responsibility we have direct evidence from 1291 that Edmund Crouchback, 1st Earl of Lancaster, had responsibility for its repair.
+A grant was made by his brother Edward I of England for five years pontage or tolls for its repair.

 During the Jacobite rising of 1715 the town governor, Colonel Charteris, was prevented from destroying the bridge for defensive reasons by the townsfolk, who pointed out that the river below was fordable and the destruction of the bridge would serve no purpose.

 Gradual demolition

-In 1782 the condition of the bridge was so bad that Parliament passed a bill for its replacement.
+In 1782 the condition of the bridge was so bad that Parliament passed an Act (22 Geo.
+3. c.
+57) for its replacement.
 Several accidents had been caused by gaps in the parapet.
 In 1800 John Brockbank, who owned land nearby, offered to buy the bridge for £250, enabling compensation to be paid to the owner of the site of the proposed new bridge.

 In 1802 the first arch at the Skerton (northern) end was demolished to allow the passage of ships, including ships built upstream of the bridge at Brockbank's shipyard.
 A second arch fell down in 1807 as a result of floods.
 The third arch gave way in 1814 and the remaining pier, although shored up, collapsed into the river in 1845.